atoms-ufrj/polybuild/README.md

 ### How to use polybuild?
 The use is quite straightforward.
-The *'polybuild.sh'* script receives an input file that contains the microstructure specifications, system parameters, and Playmol parameters to be used for packaging - see the template file called *'input_file_template'*.
+The *'polybuild.sh'* script receives an input file that contains the microstructure specifications, system parameters, and Playmol parameters to be used for packing - see the template file called *'input_file_template'*.

 The command that processes the script has the following syntax and is capable of receiving multiple input files at once: